SAP-samples/ui5-exercises-codejam/chapters/1.03-first-model/readme.md

         },
         "models": {
             "": {
-				"dataSource": "capService",
+				"dataSource": "remoteBookshop"
-				"settings": {
-                    "operationMode": "Server",
-					"synchronizationMode": "None"
             }
         }
     }
 }
-}
 ```

 We defined a new model with an empty string as its name, which makes it the default model of the app.
-The `dataSource` for the model is the `capService`, which is a new `dataSource` we created that calls the `/v2/browse/` path and therefore gets proxied by the middleware (see [step 2](#2-configure-the-fiori-tools-proxy-in-the-ui5yaml) of this chapter).
+The `dataSource` for the model is the `remoteBookshop`, which is a new `dataSource` we created that calls the `/v2/browse/` path and therefore gets proxied by the middleware (see [step 2](#2-configure-the-fiori-tools-proxy-in-the-ui5yaml) of this chapter).
 The model we created is of type [OData](https://www.odata.org/getting-started/) V2, which is a [RESTful](https://www.youtube.com/watch?v=bhn-Dl87SDE) protocol that heavily used within the SAP ecosphere.
 We will learn more about OData and its strengths in the upcoming chapters.

-### 4. Add a new `<Table />` to the `app/webapp/view/App.view.xml`
+### 4. Add a new `<Table />` to the `webapp/view/App.view.xml`

-We can now go ahead an consume the newly created model in our `app/webapp/view/App.view.xml`.
+We can now go ahead an consume the newly created model in our `webapp/view/App.view.xml`.

 ➡️ Paste the following code into the `<content />` section of the `<Panel />` in our existing view: